jcolivo/DrRacket-themes/README.md

 # DrRacket-themes
-Here are some of my favorite dark themes written for DrRacket.
+Here are some of my favorite color themes for DrRacket.

 ## Installation
 ### Preliminaries